mlisovyi/total_recore_part1/README.md

 The solution is based on the [challenge template](#challenge-template) and consists of separate [preprocessing](preprocess.py), [training](train.py), [prediction](predict.py) and [scoring](score.py) steps.
 All steps can be run independently and only the preprocessing and training steps are submitted to the platform.
+Additionally, there are [exploratory data analysis](eda.py) and [model validation](val.py) scripts provided.

 Each submission is done as a container with the code that is automatically built and submitted by the [unearthed CLI tool](https://unearthed.solutions/u/docs/getting-started).
-The contained is in turn submissted into a scoring pipeline that:
+The container is in turn submitted into a scoring pipeline  on AWS that:

 - runs preprocessing+training on the public dataset, stores the model;
 - runs preprocessing on the public and private leaderboard datasets that participants do not have access to;